 The Undergraduate Library has two locations to find your print and media course reserves items.
-Print articles and books are at the Reserve Reading Desk and in the Reserve Reading Room on the entry level.
+Print books are at the Reserve Reading Desk and in the Reserve Reading Room on the entry level.
 Media materials are available in the Media Resources Center (MRC) on the lower level.

 Circulation of Reserve Materials